en

 pip install lxml

 Here we need to import the required libraries required for our scraper to run.
-Which includes a request library for handling HTTP requests, CSV library for handling CSV file operation, the random library for generating random values and making random choices, lxml library for parsing the raw HTML content, and Dict and List for type hinting.
+Which includes a request library for handling HTTP requests, a CSV library for handling CSV file operations, the random library for generating random values and making random choices, the lxml library for parsing the raw HTML content, and Dict and List for type hinting.

 import requests